chandank17/spacex-react/README.md

 1. App.js

-   Importing useEffect from react - The Effect Hook lets you perform side effects in function components (Similar to componentDidMount and componentDidUpdate in Class Components).
+   Importing `useEffect` from react - The Effect Hook lets you perform side effects in function components (Similar to `componentDidMount` and `componentDidUpdate` in Class Components).

-   Importing useSelector and useDispatch from react-redux. useSelector allows you to extract data from the Redux store state, using a selector function. useDispatch allows as to dispatch actions as needed.
+   Importing `useSelector` and `useDispatch` from react-redux. `useSelector` allows you to extract data from the Redux store state, using a selector function. `useDispatch` allows as to dispatch actions as needed.

-   once store state loading sets to false, Filter and Flights component starts rendering.
+   once state object's `loading` sets to false, Filter and Flights component starts rendering.

    ```js
    import React, { useEffect } from "react";